 Students who have been permanently dismissed are not eligible for readmission.

 Readmission is limited to a single occurrence.
 Students may not be readmitted more than once into the Radiography Program.

 Readmission is not automatic and is contingent on available space.
 Students readmitted will be held to the current program policies.

 AdventHealth University (AHU) will consider students for graduation and conferral of an Associate of Science degree in Radiography when they meet the general University requirements for graduation and accomplish the following:

 - Complete a minimum of 73 trimester hours of credit.

 - Complete the prescribed course of study (see “Curriculum” below) for the degree, with a minimum cumulative GPA of 2.00.

 - Achieve a minimum grade of “C” (2.00) in each radiography and cognate course.

-- Complete a minimum of 50% of credit hours in residence at ADU before graduation.
+- Complete a minimum of 50% of credit hours in residence at AHU before graduation.